alex05447/miniconfig/README.md

 Despite the fact that all configs implement a common interface, it is currently impossible to implement a Rust trait to encapsulate that due to Rust not having GAT's (generic associated types) at the moment of writing.

-As a result, some code is duplicated internally in the crate, and the crate users will not be able to write code generic over config implementation.
+As a result, some code is duplicated internally in the crate, and the crate users will not be able to write code generic over config implementations.